- Admissions and Records

 The Financial Aid Office assists students with completing and understanding the financial aid processes.
 We support student success in collaboration with other departments by providing financial literacy training, delivering financial aid in a timely manner, providing loan counseling, increasing awareness of financial aid, serving un-served and underserved student populations, as well as maintaining compliance with federal and state financial aid programs and regulations.

 The Financial Aid Office administers a variety of federal and state financial aid programs to assist students with their educational costs at Ventura College.
-To be considered for these programs, a student should complete the Free Application for Federal Student Aid (https://fafsa.gov), the California Dream Act Application (https://dream.csac.ca.gov/), or the California College Promise Grant application (found on the My VCCCD portal) for each academic year.
+To be considered for these programs, a student should complete the Free Application for Federal Student Aid (https://fafsa.gov), or the California Dream Act Application (https://dream.csac.ca.gov/), or the California College Promise Grant application (found on the My VCCCD portal) for each academic year.

 Note: There may be additional requirements for state aid programs.
 Please see Appendix IX for more information regarding the application filing requirements and priority filing deadlines for state aid.